mathkimchi/singularity/DEVLOG.md

 Yes, you heard me right.
 But, I'm not going to go over all of them individually, for the sake of sanity.
 For each suggestion that I think is mid, I'm going to disable the entire warning type.

+I'm not going to run clippy's batch fixing thing, because that might have unintended consequences.

+`cargo_common_metadata` actually was behind most of these, allowing it put me from 2206 to 628 errors.
+It is for things that are nice to have/recommended for crates, like License and stuff.
+I'll do them later.

+628 seems small compared to before, but it's still a crazy number.
+Never mind, I made a mistake when allowing that.
+Because clippy ignores order, there was a contradiction and I had to manually set the priorities of the rules.
+Now I'm at 1175, so `cargo_common_metadata` was still responsible for over a 1000.

+2026-07-11 05:55PM

+Ok I'm at 738 right now,
+but I realized that for some things like `use_self` (that uses `Self` whenever applicable), I trust clippy to autofix.

+So, I'm going to commit now (I think clippy fix wants a clean repo, which could be overrided, but it's a good idea) and autofix use_self.
+I'll try the command `cargo clippy --fix -- -A clippy::all -A clippy::pedantic -A clippy::nursery -A clippy::cargo -W clippy::use_self`.